-The Northeast Victorian Studies Association announces a new Diversity Mentorship Program for 2018-19 that seeks to enrich the field of Victorian studies by paving the way for a more inclusive professoriate that is representative of the populations we teach and serve.
-The program is geared towards graduate students of color, first-generation college students, students with disabilities, and trans/non-binary scholars.
-We are especially interested in work that engages with critical race theory, postcolonial and transatlantic scholarship, disabilities studies, or other topics that work to expand the field of Victorian Studies.
+The NVSA Diversity Mentorship Program seeks to enrich the field of Victorian studies by paving the way for a more inclusive professoriate that is representative of the populations we teach and serve.
+The program is especially geared towards graduate students of color, first-generation college students, students with disabilities, and trans/non-binary scholars whose work engages with critical race theory, postcolonial and transatlantic scholarship, disabilities studies, or related topics.
 Each cohort of mentors and mentees will provide a mutual support network while offering a platform to discuss professionalization issues and working towards equality in the field.

 Xinqiang Chang is a fifth year Ph.D. candidate in the Department of English at the University of Rhode Island.
 He is currently working on his dissertation titled Fantasizing Reproduction: the Biologization of the Desire for Progress in Victorian Literature.
 His doctoral project investigates the significations of reproduction in Victorian literature through the lens of temporality.